ankitw497/ankitw497.github.io/README.md

 - **BTech in Electronics and Telecommunication Engineering** from Vishwakarma Institute of Technology, Pune

 ---
-## Projects
+## Work Experience

+### Data Science Associate Consultant
+**ZS Associates, Bangalore**
+*July 2022 - Present*

-### Predictive Model for Drug Shortages
+- **Predictive Model for Drug Shortages**
   - Designed and implemented a predictive model using transformer to forecast drug shortages.
   - Aggregated internal and external data, with LLMs extracting critical features from news sources.
   - Resulted in early detection of national drug shortages with a lead time of 1-2 months.

-### Pharmacy Orders Forecasting
+- **Pharmacy Orders Forecasting**
   - Constructed a predictive model using XGBoost and ALS to forecast pharmacy orders for retention and cross-selling.
   - Deployed the model end-to-end on AWS infrastructure and utilized OpenAI for model output explainability.
   - Achieved improved sales efficiency and enhanced customer experience.

-### Bayesian Market Mix Model and Budget Optimizer
+- **Bayesian Market Mix Model and Budget Optimizer**
   - Developed a Bayesian Market Mix Model and budget optimizer for a retail chain.
   - Evaluated marketing impact and optimized channel spend.
   - Utilized GPT-3.5 to summarize recommendations and compare scenarios.
   - Estimated 20-25% revenue uptake through our recommendations.

+### Data Science Associate
+**ZS Associates, Bangalore**
+*August 2020 – June 2022*

-### Predictive Lead Scoring Model
+- **Predictive Lead Scoring Model**
   - Developed and deployed a predictive lead scoring model for a med-tech device manufacturer using AWS SageMaker.
   - Implemented feature engineering and selection processes.
   - Resulted in enhanced lead targeting and optimized resource use, increasing conversion rates.

-### Gate-Checked Bags Forecasting
+- **Gate-Checked Bags Forecasting**
   - Formulated a ML model using CatBoost and ANN to forecast gate-checked bags for an airline.
   - Leveraged flight and passenger data with feature engineering and model optimization to improve prediction accuracy.
   - Achieved a 10-15% reduction in under-prediction of gate-checked bags.

-### Insights Extraction Pipeline
+- **Insights Extraction Pipeline**
   - Orchestrated an end-to-end pipeline to extract insights from various data sources using NLI models like PubMedBERT on Azure Databricks.
   - Enhanced decision-making and identified critical insights for strategic product narratives (SPN).

+### Machine Learning Intern
+**Apra Labs, Bangalore**
+*May 2019 - July 2019*

+- **Gaze Capture iOS App**
+  - Created a gaze capture iOS app to collect gaze data and trained a model to estimate gaze location.
+  - Utilized the model to develop an iOS game and a driver safety application.

+### Engineer in Automobile Business Unit
+**Tata Elxsi, Bangalore**
+*August 2016 - May 2017*

+- **RTOS Operations**
+  - Handled RTOS operations and coordinated different system services and OS calls (IPC) for Audio Amplifiers.
 ---
 ## Technical Skills